luoboding/candybox/README.md

 # candybox
 this is  core module
 make sure you have installed nodejs
+## command
+run: node --harmony server.js